 Vic has been a member of the David Liebman group since 1991.
 This band has recorded 10 CDs, traveled throughout Europe, Japan, Israel, and the United States throughout the 1990s and is still going strong till this day.
 He was a member of the Gary Peacock Quartet and musical director of the Charles Mingus Guitar Quintet.
 Vic performed at George Wein’s J.V.C.
 Festival, in duets with John Abercrombie and Russell Malone.
 He performs with Jeremy Steig, James Moody, Charlie Mariano to name a few.

-As a leader Vic Juris is performing in the U.S. and in European venues.
+As a leader Vic Juris has performed in the U.S. and in European venues.
 His own quartet includes saxophonist Dick Oatts.
 Vic’s band has recorded records on Steeple Chase, “Night Tripper”, “Pastels” 1997, “Moonscape” 1998, “Remembering Eric Dolphy” 2000.
 His CD “Songbook” hit top 10 pics in 2000.
 Vic has also recorded on Double Time Records “Music of Alec Wilder.”
 Vic’s 2004 release of “Blue Horizon” listed him as top pics for the year 2004.
-Mr. Juris is currently recording for the Mel Bay label for release in the spring of 2005.
-Vic currently tours as a special guest, with his own band or in duo with vocalist Kate Baker.
-Vic Juris is also one of the leading jazz educators throughout the world.